Velvet Elephant Ear, Maltese Cross, Etc.

 The genus, Kalanchoe Adans., is the correct and accepted scientific name for this.
 It was named and described as such by Michel Adanson in Familles des Plantes in 1763.

-The Plants of the World Online website lists 155 accepted species and two infraspecific names (as of 2-1-21 when I last updated this page).
+As of 11-18-21 when this page was last updated, Plants of the World Online by Kew lists 157 accepted species in the Kalanchoe genus.
 It is a member of the plant family Crassulaceae with 36 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.